beckend/go-config/README.md

-# go-config parsed toml files in specific order to generate a validated struct
+# go-config parses config files in specific order to generate a validated struct

 ## Install